Premiere: Mike Classic Drops Video For "Whoosah"

-Representing Queens, NY, Mike Classic introduces new visual for his hit single “Whoosah.”
+Representing Queens, NY, Mike Classic introduces new visual for his hit single “Woosah.”
 If you don’t know who Mike Classic is, time to do your homework.
-Rapper/singer, writer and producer has gained acclaim from the likes of Ebro and Bryson Tiller and “Whoosah” brought him a deal with Sony Music.
+Rapper/singer, writer and producer has gained acclaim from the likes of Ebro and Bryson Tiller.

-Coming from a hometown of names such as Nas and J. Cole, Classic has big shoes to fill, but is not afraid to strive to do so.
+Coming from a hometown of some of Hip-Hop greatest names, Classic has big shoes to fill, but is not afraid to strive to do so.

-The newly released “Whoosah” video was directed by RonalD Reid and tells an unexpected love story.
+The newly released “Woosah” video was directed by RonalD Reid and tells an unexpected love story.

 Mike Classic said this about it: